JoachimKu/Getting_and_Cleaning_Data-Course_Project/README.md

-# Getting and Cleaning Data
+## Getting and Cleaning Data
 ## Course project
+Readme.md

 ### Requirements:
 	DataSource: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-	(A description of the data and files exists in the Readme.txt")
+	(A description of the data and files exists in the Readme.txt)

 ### Preparations:
 	- Donload the ZIP file